 You probably already have a place you plan to put a hot tub in but we recommend taking a look at the requirements below since there are some requirements for both indoor and outdoor installation.

-Installing hot tub outdoors
+Installing hot tub outdoors in Canada

 The optimal location for placing a hot tub is outdoors.
-What can be better than soaking in a hot tub under the starry sky on a hot summer night, right?
+What can be better than soaking in a hot tub under the starry sky on a hot Canadian summer night, right?
 But it doesn’t just involve placing it on the grass in your yard.
 You can place your hot tub anywhere provided there is a firm foundation (max 10x10ft / 3x3m).

 - Wide stone or concrete paving around the house.
 The material is usually at the ready standard, just make sure that the surface is level and the paved area is big enough to place a hot tub.